 There will be more tax tips and deductions for Australian farmers that aren’t on this list.
 Tax deductions are not only industry specific, but also change from individual to individual.

-If you’re still wondering what can shearers claim on tax or what can you claim as a primary producer, the best way to claim the most you can (which will maximise your money) is with One Click Life.
+The best way to claim the most you can (which will maximise your refund) is with One Click Life.